 Most of the Bijaguenos live in the outskirts of town and many of them still farm (dairy and cow).
 Years ago, a good number of Bijaguenos were given a large piece of land from the government to help grow the local economy with farming.

-However,during the past decade, the locals decided to plant trees and grow back the forest in hopes of increasing eco-tourism to boost the local economy.
-Thanks to the new forests, the bird and mammals population in Bijagua have increased drastically and is an excellent place for nature lovers.
+However, during the past decade, the locals decided to plant trees and grow back the forest in hopes of increasing eco-tourism to boost the local economy.
+Thanks to the new forests, the bird and mammals population in Bijagua have increased drastically and is an excellent place for nature and wildlife lovers.

 Weather

-Weather in Bijagua can be finicky due to the elevation.
-The best tip I can give you is to bring your waterproof rain jacket no matter what time of year you visit!
+Weather in Bijagua is not black and white, as it’s tropical rainforest, it can rain even in dry season.
+The best tip I can give you is to bring your waterproof rain jacket or lightweight poncho no matter what time of year you visit!

 Things to do in Bijagua